vipulnaik/working-drafts/open-phil/understanding-open-phils-evolution-on-migration-policy.md

-[One of the practices](https://www.openphilanthropy.org/blog/questions-we-ask-ourselves-making-grant#Evaluating_a_grant8217s_cost-effectiveness) followed commonly in Open Philanthropy's internal grant writeups is that of BOTECs (back-of-the-envelope-calculations) that roughly estimate the cost-effecttiveness of a grant.
+[One of the practices](https://www.openphilanthropy.org/blog/questions-we-ask-ourselves-making-grant#Evaluating_a_grant8217s_cost-effectiveness) followed commonly in Open Philanthropy's internal grant writeups is that of BOTECs (back-of-the-envelope-calculations) that roughly estimate the cost-effectiveness of a grant.
 BOTECs incorporate the ideas of importance, neglectedness, and tractability all into a single formula.

 In addition, beyond individual grants, Open Philanthropy uses similar cost-effectiveness calculations to inform how much to focus on